 There are two reasons people climb Everest – to climb it, and to say they have climbed it.
 And often perhaps, a bit of both is in the mix.

 To climb Everest in any fashion, there is a unique sense of being ‘on Everest’ and why even the best Himalayan climbers have been drawn to it, from Reinhold Messner to Ueli Steck.
-That they naturally gravitated to not using oxygen or following new or rarely ascended routes added the necessary challenge to the peak and made it worthwhile and rewarding.
+That they naturally gravitated to not using oxygen or chose new or rarely ascended routes added the necessary challenge to the peak and made it worthwhile and rewarding.

 As much as any climber could find high mountains and hard routes anywhere, it is Everest they often choose to return to.